rancher/docs/content/rancher/v2.5/en/monitoring-alerting/how-monitoring-works/_index.md

 All of the default ServiceMonitors, such as `rancher-monitoring-kube-controller-manager`, are configured to hit the metrics endpoint of the client using this proxy.

-For more details about how PushProx works, refer to 5.3.2.
-Scraping Metrics with PushProx.
+For more details about how PushProx works, refer to [Scraping Metrics with PushProx.](#5-5-scraping-metrics-with-pushprox)

 ### 4.3.
 Default Exporters